MBTQ-dev/Magician-Platform/README.md

-# 🌈 MBTQ.dev | AI-Powered Compliance and Workforce System
+# 🌈 MBTQ.dev | Compliance and Workforce Modules

-**A modular, production-ready reusable compliance and workflow system originally built to support deaf entrepreneurs, job seekers, developers, and creatives.**
+**A modular, production-ready reusable compliance and workflow mddules originally built to support deaf entrepreneurs, job seekers, developers, and creatives.**

 **Generative AI Platform for Building with Supabase & Modern Frameworks**